New Mexico First-Time Home Buying Assistance Programs & Grants for 2023

 1. MFA FirstHOME Loan

-Borrowers must have a minimum credit score of 620 (for buyers with no credit score, alternative credit qualification may be acceptable) and contribute at least $500 of their own money.
+Borrowers must have a minimum credit score of 620 (for buyers with no credit score, alternative credit qualification may be acceptable).

 There are household income and purchase price limits unless the buyer is planning to purchase a home in a targeted area.
 Residences that may be financed include single-family detached homes, townhomes, condominiums, homes in planned unit developments, and manufactured homes that are at least doublewide and attached to a permanent foundation.

-This program is a combination first mortgage and second mortgage for down payment assistance.
-The requirements are similar to FirstHOME; borrowers must have a minimum credit score of 620 in most cases and at least $500 to put toward the purchase.
+This FirstDown Loan program provides a fixed-rate second mortgage loan for down payment and closing cost assistance for first-time homebuyers in New Mexico.
+FirstDown must be combined with the FirstHome program.
+The requirements are similar to FirstHome; borrowers must have a minimum credit score of 620 in most cases.

 Recommended: Understanding the Different Types of Mortgage Loans